Venryx/windows-ffi/README.md

 ## Tasks

 General:
-* Create an accompanying library for Windows-specific functionalities that do not require the `node-ffi-napi` dependency.
+* Create an accompanying library for Windows-specific functionalities that do not require the `ffi-napi` dependency.
 (I've had pains with ffi-related building during NodeJS updates, so things that can be done without that dependency is beneficial to bundle separately)